 I like to quilt, A LOT.
 I like to share what I’ve learned and I truly believe anyone who wants to quilt can, no matter their skill level.
-To develop and grow our art we need the space and time to routinely practice.
+To develop and grow our art we need the space, quality tools and time to routinely practice.
 It all starts with sewing two pieces of fabric together.

 My teaching and quilt designs fuse the tradition rooted in my childhood with improvisational techniques and a modern aesthetic.
-I teach workshops accessible to all levels, locally and nationally.
+I teach fun workshops as accessible to all levels, locally and nationally.

-Whatever your approach to quilting or learning, my adaptive instruction provides a supportive, non-prescriptive structure to develop the skills you need to refine your own unique quilting style.
+Everyone’s approach to learning is as unique as their quilting, my adaptive instruction and small class size provide a supportive, non-prescriptive structure to develop the skills you need to refine your own distinctive quilting style.
 We’ll collaborate in helping you focus on play, intuition and exploring the endless possibilities quilting has to offer.
 Sounds like fun, doesn’t it?